Kalimarau Airport: Construction and early history

+Contemporary history

 To enhance defense capabilities and improve access to the Indonesian-Malaysian border, the establishment of an Indonesian Army Aviation Center helicopter squadron was proposed in 2012.
 The idea initially faced criticism from local government officials, who were concerned that a military presence could hinder the airport’s development.
 Despite the concerns, the 13th Assault Squadron was officially inaugurated on 25 August 2016.
 To support its operations, various facilities were constructed, including administrative offices, barracks, helicopter hangars, and other essential infrastructure.
 In addition, the Indonesian Air Force has expressed interest in establishing a military airbase at Kalimarau Airport to strengthen defense along the borders with Malaysia and the Philippines.
 Plans include the deployment of approximately 200 Air Force personnel to the facility, along with the potential stationing of combat aircraft to enhance regional defense capabilities.

 The airport is currently operated by the Directorate General of Civil Aviation under the Ministry of Transportation.
 However, there have been proposals to transfer its management to Angkasa Pura I, which is now InJourney Airport, although these plans have yet to materialize.

 There was once a proposal to upgrade the airport’s status to an international airport and introduce international flights to accommodate the growing number of tourists visiting Berau.
 The plan was initially targeted for completion by the end of 2012, but it has yet to be realized.
 Although Kalimarau Airport is not officially designated as an international airport, it is equipped with the necessary facilities to handle import and export activities.

+In November 2025, the Berau Regency Regional House of Representatives (DPRD) proposed renaming the airport Raja Alam Sultan Alimuddin Kalimarau Airport, in honor of the first Sultan of the Sambaliung Sultanate, who is regarded as a freedom fighter against colonial rule in Berau during the 19th century.
+The proposal received support from Berau’s two traditional sultanates, the Sambaliung Sultanate and the Gunung Tabur Sultanate.